 of purpose in

-As apprentices of Jesus, we help people and churches become who they were created to be so they may join God to help our city and world flourish and become all that it can be.
+As apprentices of Jesus, we help people and churches become who they were created to be.
+In doing so, we join God to help our city and world flourish and become all that it can be.

 The gospel is the message of Jesus that so grips us with God’s grace and forgiveness that it changes us from the inside out.
-Far from moralistic or behaviorial legalisms, the gospel breathes life into us, transforming us and helping us become our true selves in light of God’s grace.
+Far from moralistic or behavioral legalisms, the gospel breathes life into us.
+It transforms us and helps us become our true selves in light of God’s grace.

 The mission for Jesus’ disciples is to participate in God’s work of renewing, redeeming, and restoring the world so it looks like it ought to look.
 By stewarding our lives, we participate in pushing back the dehumanizing effects of poverty, disease, and oppression.